-- 1. Patient education emphasizing the etiology, characteristics, and prevention of periodontal diseases, as well as self-hygiene skills. - 2.
+- 1. Patient education emphasizing the etiology, characteristics, and prevention of periodontal diseases, as well as selfhygiene skills.32-34 - 2.
 A personal, age-appropriate oral hygiene program including plaque removal, oral health self-assessment, and diet.
-Sulcular brushing and flossing should be included in plaque removal, and frequent follow-up to determine adequacy of plaque removal and improvement of gingival health should be considered. - 3.
-Regular professional intervention, the frequency of which should be based on individual needs and should include evaluation of personal oral hygiene success, periodontal status, and potential complicating factors, such as medical conditions, malocclusion, or handicapping conditions.
+Sulcular brushing and flossing should be included in plaque removal, and frequent follow-up to determine adequacy of plaque removal and improvement of gingival health should be considered.
+32-36 - 3.
+Regular professional intervention, the frequency of which should be based on individual needs and should include evaluation of personal oral hygiene success, periodontal status, and potential complicating factors such as medical conditions, malocclusion, or handicapping conditions.
 Periodontal probing, periodontal charting, and radiographic periodontal diagnosis should be a consideration when caring for the adolescent.
-The extent and nature of the periodontal evaluation should be determined professionally on an individual basis.
-Those patients with progressive periodontal disease should be referred to an appropriately trained and/or experienced dentist for evaluation and treatment. - Appropriate evaluation for procedures to facilitate orthodontic treatment including, but not limited to, tooth exposure, frenectomy, fiberotomy, gingival augmentation, and implant placement.33
+The extent and nature

+- of the periodontal evaluation should be determined professionally on an individual basis.
+Those patients with progressive periodontal disease should be referred when the treatment needs are beyond the treating dentist's scope of practice.
+32-34,36 - 4.
+Appropriate evaluation for procedures to facilitate orthodontic treatment including, but not limited to, tooth exposure, frenectomy, fiberotomy, gingival augmentation, and implant placement.37